normful/blog/README.md

 # Caveats

 - Don't forget to update `.gitattributes` if using a new image format.
+- You might need to run `git lfs fetch` and `git lfs checkout` if you previously cloned this repo without installing `git-lfs` first.

 # Vercel workarounds used in this repo